There is an option now on your profile page

 - Kenny McCormick is this despite being just 9 years old.
 He often looks at pornography (one of his post-mortem memories was of his father confronting him about stealing and vandalising Playboy magazines), he has a bikini chick on a poster in his room, and when the others tell him his first serious girlfriend is a whore, he cheers like he won the lottery.
 He's also knowledgeable of many sex acts and describes them in detail to his friends.
 Although his voice is of course muffled he makes appropriate gestures and Stan, Kyle and Cartman generally look disgusted at the information.
 As for the "lovable" part, see Mysterion.

-- The title character of Johnny Bravo will hit on any attractive woman he meets, he is almost always rejected with a few exceptions but either he managed to screw it up or it would've worked out under different circumstances like the woman who kept shapeshifting and the woman hired to be his birthday date but was really a secret agent.
+- The title character of Johnny Bravo will hit on any attractive woman he meets, he is almost always rejected with a few exceptions.
+But either he manages to screw it up, or it would've worked out under different circumstances.
+Like the woman who kept shapeshifting, and the woman hired to be his birthday date but was really a secret agent.
+Considering where he's most successful, perhaps he should consider looking in different places entirely for successful babeage.

 - Hugh Hefner is the living embodiment of this trope.
 He once stated that his favorite birthday gift he ever got was his current girlfriend in the grotto... along with seventeen of her closest bunny friends.